zombified/ef.sh/README.md

 A prime example is [joelkleier.com](https://joelkleier.com) -- the main motivation for the tool to exist in the first place.

-Version 2.x is significantly different than veersion 1.x -- take a look at the [1.x branch](https://github.com/zombified/ef.sh/tree/1.x) if you're curious how the first version worked.
+Version 2.x is significantly different than version 1.x -- take a look at the [1.x branch](https://github.com/zombified/ef.sh/tree/1.x) if you're curious how the first version worked.